mascomen4/artec3d_vision_topics/3D surface reconstruction, registration, fusion, texturing and post-processing/Jacobi's method.md

-- Computing eigenvalues from symmetrical matrix
+- Computing eigenvalues from symmetrical matrix.
+	- **Note:** Jacobi method can be adjusted to be used to find the eigenvalue factorization of an arbitrary matrix
 - Make the Jacobi algorithm step by step by hand.

 ### Statements